Talc: Safety

 Suspicions have been raised that talc use contributes to certain types of disease, mainly cancers of the ovaries and lungs.
-According to the IARC, talc containing asbestos is classified as a group 1 agent (carcinogenic to humans), talc use in the perineum is classified as group 2B (possibly carcinogenic to humans), and talc not containing asbestos is classified as group 3 (unclassifiable as to carcinogenicity in humans).
+According to the IARC, talc containing asbestos is classified as a group 1 agent (carcinogenic to humans), talc use in the perineum is classified as group 2B (possibly carcinogenic to humans), and talc not containing asbestos is classified as group 2A (probably carcinogenic to humans).
 Reviews by Cancer Research UK and the American Cancer Society conclude that some studies have found a link, but other studies have not.

 The studies discuss pulmonary issues, lung cancer, and ovarian cancer.
 One of these, published in 1993, was a US National Toxicology Program report, which found that cosmetic grade talc containing no asbestos-like fibres was correlated with tumor formation in rats forced to inhale talc for 6 hours a day, five days a week over at least 113 weeks.
 A 1971 paper found particles of talc embedded in 75% of the ovarian tumors studied.

-Research published in 1995 and 2000 concluded that it was plausible that talc could cause ovarian cancer, but no conclusive evidence was shown.
+In 2018, Health Canada issued a warning against inhaling talcum powder or women's using it perineally.

+In contrast, however, research published in 1995 and 2000 concluded that, although it was plausible that talc could cause ovarian cancer, no conclusive evidence had been shown.
+Further, a 2008 European Journal of Cancer Prevention review of ovarian cancer and talc use studies pointed out that, although many of them examined the duration, frequency, and accumulation of hygienic talc use, few found a positive association among these factors and some found a negative one: "It may be argued that the overall null findings associated with talc-dusted diaphragms and condom use is more convincing evidence for a lack of a carcinogenic effect, especially given the lack of an established correlation between perineal dusting frequency and ovarian tissue talc concentrations and the lack of a consistent dose-response relationship with ovarian cancer risk."
+Instead, the authors credited powdered talc with "a high degree of safety."

+Similarly, in a 2014 article published in a leading cancer journal, the Journal of the National Cancer Institute, researchers reported the results of a survey of 61,576 postmenopausal women, more than half of whom had used talc powder perineally.
+The researchers compared the subjects' reports of their own talc use with their reports of having had ovarian cancer diagnosed by their doctors, and found, regardless of subjects' age and tubal ligation status, "Ever use of perineal powder ... was not associated with risk of ovarian cancer compared with never use," nor was any greater individual cancer risk associated with longer use of talc powder.
+On this basis, the article concluded, "perineal powder use does not appear to influence ovarian cancer risk."
 The Cosmetic Ingredient Review Expert Panel concluded in 2015 that talc, in the concentrations currently used in cosmetics, is safe.

-In 2018, Health Canada issued a warning, advising against inhaling talcum powder or using it in the female perineal area.
+In July 2024, the International Agency for Research on Cancer listed talc as "probably" carcinogenic for humans.
+The study is based on limited evidence it could cause ovarian cancer in humans.